apple/swift-openapi-generator/Examples/logging-middleware-swift-log-example/README.md

-# Logging Middleware using Swift Log
+# Logging middleware using Swift Log

 In this example we'll implement a `ClientMiddleware` and `ServerMiddleware` that use `swift-log` to log requests and responses.